growwithbenny/alx-zero_day/0x03-git/README.md

-this is the readme file for git
+this is the up_to_date readme file for 0x03-git